GatorEducator/GatorMiner/CONTRIBUTING.md

 pipenv run python -m spacy download en_core_web_md
 ```

-In order to run the `Streamlit` interface, type and execute the following command
+In order to start up the `Streamlit` interface, type and execute the following
-in your terminal:
+command in your terminal:

 ```bash
 pipenv run streamlit run streamlit_web.py